-3.5.1 Special Risks
+2.5.1 Special risks associated with nanomaterials

 Unusual physical, chemical, and biological properties are associated with materials at the nanoscale.
 Many of these properties are useful, but they can also enhance toxicity and increase the potential for negative health effects in the body.